lukendatigh/django-moimoi-mould/README.md

 ### Other useful commands
+1. `pipenv install your-package-name` to install new packages
-1. `pipenv lock` to lock dependencies
+2. `pipenv lock` to lock dependencies
-2. `pipenv graph` to print out tree of dependencies
+3. `pipenv graph` to print out tree of dependencies
-3. `pipenv graph --reverse` to print out reverse tree of dependencies
+4. `pipenv graph --reverse` to print out reverse tree of dependencies
-4. `pipenv uninstall --all` to uninstall all dependencies
+5. `pipenv uninstall --all` to uninstall all dependencies
-5. `pipenv --venv` to find out where your virtual environment is
+6. `pipenv --venv` to find out where your virtual environment is
-6. `pipenv --where` to find out where your project root is
+7. `pipenv --where` to find out where your project root is